thedataincubator/test-app/README.md

 - Push new branch `git push --set-upstream origin branch_name`
 - Switch branches `git checkout branch_name`
 - Rebase on master `git rebase master`

+Proposed sub-project: create an app/website with a short summary of what we learned at TDI.